IbraheemJanajreh/TodoList/README.md

 # TodoList App

-This project Use JSON-Server as backend, And use RTK Query to make requests.
+This project Use JSON-Server as backend, And use RTK Query to make requests to the server.

 You can add, delete, check, uncheck your goals.